 - Software that facilitates external communication with 3rd-party vendors.

 To have a comprehensive handle on all merchandising management initiatives, retail buyers need a single source of truth for all product information.
 Beyond that, they need the means to communicate with their suppliers that includes product data and financial information integrated in a single platform.
 That’s where Surefront comes in to deliver on an end-to-end checklist of what retailers and their suppliers need.

-Surefront is a cloud-based collaboration app built to bring retailers and suppliers together through Full Product Lifecycle Management, Product Information Management, and Customer Relationship Management tools.
-The solution bridges ERPs, PLMs, PIMs and other enterprise systems with a streamlined solution that keeps all of your work in one place so you can save time better spent on growing sales and increasing margin.
-The software platform is a unique blend of product data management, development tools, and wholesale purchasing software with a proprietary chat communication function.
+Surefront is a cloud-based product collaboration platform built to bring retailers and suppliers together through Integrated Product Lifecycle Management, Product Information Management, and Customer Relationship Management tools.
+The solution bridges ERPs, PLMs, PIMs and other enterprise systems in a unified solution that keeps all of your work in one place, so you can save time better spent on growing sales and increasing margin.
+The platform is a unique blend of product data management, development tools, and wholesale purchasing software with a proprietary chat communication function.
 This brings all the B2B non-customer facing elements of merchandising onto a single platform for unprecedented multi-hierarchy and multi-entity collaboration.